+Lastly, RS slightly increases runtime because constraint checking is required: our implementation takes about 0.2 s to verify 100 trajectories across 100 time points, involving forward kinematics, inverse dynamics, and 45 constraint checks for each $(q,\dot q,\ddot q,\dddot q)$ combination.
+All code is implemented in Python with PyTorch, measured on an AMD Ryzen 9 5900X and an NVIDIA RTX 3090.
+Although not fully optimized, further acceleration may be achieved through lower‑level implementations or by training a neural classifier to quickly predict trajectory feasibility.

-Diverse throwing motions generated using DMMFP + TMO + RS are visualized in Fig.~\ref{fig:results1}.
-If there were only a single throwing trajectory, the robot would often have to inefficiently adjust to it, particularly when the current configuration is far from the desired path.
-In contrast, the diversity in our DMMP approach makes it easier to find a suitable throwing trajectory that closely matches the current configuration.
-Additionally, an example throwing motion for \(\tau=(2.0,0,0.3)\) is depicted through graphs of joint angles, velocities, etc., in Fig.~\ref{fig:results2}.
-In particular, Fig.~\ref{fig:results2} shows that the robot accelerates to nearly reach the limits of joint velocity and end-effector velocity (red dashed lines) to achieve a longer throw, followed by deceleration.
-Additionally, peaks in velocity, acceleration, and torque can be observed near the moment of throwing (blue dashed lines).
+Diverse throwing motions generated by {\it DMMFP + TMO + RS} are visualized in Fig.~\ref{fig:results1}.
+If only a single trajectory were available, the robot would often need to make inefficient adjustments, especially when its current configuration is far from that trajectory.
+In contrast, the diversity provided by our approach enables selecting a trajectory that better matches the current configuration.

+An example motion for $\tau = (2.0,0,0.3)$ is shown in Fig.~\ref{fig:results2}, illustrating joint angles, velocities, and other states.
+As seen in Fig.~\ref{fig:results2}, the robot accelerates to near the joint and end‑effector velocity limits (red dashed lines) to achieve a long throw, then decelerates.
+Peaks in velocity, acceleration, and torque occur near the throwing moment (blue dashed lines).